DeadmanXXXII/Free_Education/README.md

 - [Red_Team_Exercises](https://github.com/CyberSecurityUP/Red-Team-Exercises)

+Others:
+- Damn Broken Web Application
+- Juice Shop
+- Metasploitable2
+- crAPI
+- vAPI
+- Aurora agent lite
+- Velociraptor
+- Wireshark
+- You can download some from source forge etc find a home lab or build some yourself.

 ## Free Educational Sites

-Free educational sites; they also have paid products, so be careful when navigating.
+Free educational sites; they also-rans have paid products, so be careful when navigating.
 Make sure the course price says free.
 If you need help, ask a grown-up; I don’t think your parents will mind you wanting extra homework.
 I never had any issues with content access with these courses.

 - [TCM Security](https://academy.tcm-sec.com/)
 - [APISecU](https://apisecu.com) (Penetration Testing, Attached Cars and Fleets, Fundamentals)